 Gender Pay Gap Reporting

-We continue to take actions to ensure all employees are fairly treated, and currently the exec management team are working on new ways of interacting with employees, from recruitment, through training and retention, to assist the continuous development of all employees.
+We continue to take actions to ensure all employees are fairly treated, with new initiatives being released to improve the way we interact with employees, from recruitment, through training and retention, to assist the continuous development of all employees.

 CEO Mosaic Spa and Health Clubs Ltd